Central venous catheter: Insertion

 Before insertion, the patient is first assessed by reviewing relevant labs and indication for CVC placement, in order to minimize risks and complications of the procedure.
 Next, the area of skin over the planned insertion site is cleaned.
 A local anesthetic is applied if necessary.
 The location of the vein is identified by landmarks or with the use of a small ultrasound device.
 A hollow needle is advanced through the skin until blood is aspirated.
 The color of the blood and the rate of its flow help distinguish it from arterial blood (suggesting that an artery has been accidentally punctured).
-Within North American and Europe, ultrasound use now represents the gold standard for central venous access and skills, with diminishing use of landmark techniques.
+Within North America and Europe, ultrasound use now represents the gold standard for central venous access and skills, with diminishing use of landmark techniques.
 Recent evidence shows that ultrasound-guidance for subclavian vein catheterization leads to a reduction in adverse events.

 The line is then inserted using the Seldinger technique: a blunt guidewire is passed through the needle, then the needle is removed.
 A dilating device may be passed over the guidewire to expand the tract.
 Finally, the central line itself is then passed over the guidewire, which is then removed.
 All the lumens of the line are aspirated (to ensure that they are all positioned inside the vein) and flushed with either saline or heparin.
 A chest X-ray may be performed afterwards to confirm that the line is positioned inside the superior vena cava and no pneumothorax was caused inadvertently.
 On anteroposterior X-rays, a catheter tip between 55 and 29 mm below the level of the carina is regarded as acceptable placement.
 Electromagnetic tracking can be used to verify tip placement and provide guidance during insertion, obviating the need for the X-ray afterwards.